freedomofpress/securedrop-protocol/docs/protocol.md

 ##### Message Ciphertext (SD-APKE Ciphertext)

-The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption via a quantum-resistent shared secret, `pskAPKE`.
+The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption by including a quantum-resistent secret in the encryption context using [HPKE `AuthPSK` mode][RFC 9180 §5.1.4], Despite the name, the "PSK" value is not a true 'pre-shared' key, and functions more like a [KEM combiner](https://datatracker.ietf.org/doc/draft-ounsworth-cfrg-kem-combiners/).

-The SD-APKE ciphertext carries a [structured plaintext message](#message-formats) including the sender's long-term $fetch$ and $PKE$ public keys, which must be enclosed by the source so that they can receive replies, and are enclosed by the journalist for parity.
-Despite the name, `pskAPKE` is not a true 'pre-shared' key, and functions more like a [KEM combiner](https://datatracker.ietf.org/doc/draft-ounsworth-cfrg-kem-combiners/); the naming convention from [related work](https://eprint.iacr.org/2023/1480) is retained.
+Our terminology follows Alwen et al. (2023), ["The Pre-Shared Key Modes of HPKE"][alwen-2023].
-The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed](#sd-apke-securedrop-apke).
+The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed][SD-APKE].

+The SD-APKE ciphertext carries a [structured plaintext message](#message-formats).\
+Sources MUST include their long-term fetching and PKE public keys in this plaintext in order to receive replies, since otherwise recipients cannot know all public key material required to reply to them.
+Since recipients always retrieve fresh public keys before responding to a Journalist, long-term keys included by journalists inside the structured plaintext message are ignored by recipients during decryption, and Journalists MAY therefore include placeholder values, particularly because a Journalist does not have a "long-term" PKE key.
+Journalists MUST always produce both the same size SD-APKE ciphertext and same size structured plaintext message as sources.

-_One-time drop mode extension_: An extension implementation MAY omit the sender's $fetch$ and $PKE$ keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.
+_One-time drop mode extension_: An extension implementation MAY omit the sender's fetching and $PKE$ keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.
+If this mode is implemented, the structured plaintext message length, or the ciphertext length, MUST not be shorter than a plaintext or ciphertext that includes reply keys.

 ##### Metadata Ciphertext (SD-PKE Ciphertext)

-Because decrypting the SD-APKE ciphertext requires the recipient to know the sender's long-term APKE public key, an SD-PKE ciphertext (metadata ciphertext) delivers this SD-APKE public key, encrypted to the recipient's $PKE$ key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).
+Because decrypting the SD-APKE ciphertext requires the recipient to know the sender's long-term APKE public key, an SD-PKE ciphertext (metadata ciphertext) delivers this SD-APKE public key, encrypted to the recipient's SD-PKE key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).

 The SD-PKE (metadata) ciphertext is unauthenticated, so its contents MUST be committed to in the SD-APKE ciphertext's encryption context.
 This is satisfied by the use of implicit authenticated encryption plus the `info` parameter, as described above.